sandrohanea/whisper.net/readme.md

  - `Whisper.net.Runtime.OpenVino` (Intel devices)
  - `Whisper.net.Runtime` (CPU inference)

- If you want to change the order or force a specific runtime, you can do it by calling the `Initialize` method on the `WhisperFactory` class, before creating any `WhisperFactory`:
+ If you want to change the order or force a specific runtime, you can do it by seting the RuntimeOrder on the RuntimeOptions.

  ```csharp
      WhisperFactory.Initialize(runtimeLibraryOrder: [RuntimeLibrary.CoreML, RuntimeLibrary.OpenVino, RuntimeLibrary.Cuda, RuntimeLibrary.Cpu]);